 One of the main challenges of this concept may be the high cost of leasing space for the Center.
 However, there are several options for securing training space that could be either semi-permanent, transitional, or cloud based.
 Combining the private/philanthropic concept with governmental agency and/or university support, i.e., a cooperative approach (see below) would be one way to reduce such costs and provide flexibility in securing training space.
+This funding approach could allow the Center to start relatively small in scale, grow as demand increases and show proof of concept over a 3 to 5-year start-up period to provide a basis for longer-term funding.

-5.3.3 Cooperative Concept
+4.3.3 Cooperative Concept

 The cooperative approach offers favorable elements from each of the above strategies.
 An interdisciplinary and cooperative facility comprising, for example, a university, private foundations, government agencies and rotating expert staff offers several advantages.
 The USGS Cooperative Fish and Wildlife Research Units (of which there are 40 located in 38 states) and the National Conservation Training Center are examples, as was the CIFSG.
-A cooperative approach involving a university has potentially significant advantages.
+A cooperative approach where the Center is hosted at a university with a cooperative fish and wildlife research unit or water center has potentially significant advantages.
 An effective cooperative agreement would provide for a semi-permanent organization perceived as adding scientific expertise and national recognition to the agreement partners.

 University space and staff appointments have the advantage of being able to partner with other university staff to help obtain and process grants in addition to providing other functions of the Center.
 Under such a cooperative arrangement, if for example a federal agency was to withhold funding, the Center could continue to function if private funding was also a major component of the program.
 A 2021 survey conducted by the Association of American Colleges and Universities, revealed that 74% of universities were financially challenged (Hess 2021).
 Therefore, they will be open to creating centers that generate revenues.
 Since the Center establishes an interdisciplinary program, those institutions having Water Laboratory/Water Resources Research programs, Cooperative Fisheries Research Units or other similar units might offer desirable settings for the proposed Center.
-The proposed Center that embraces biology, hydrology, earth sciences, water quality and engineering sciences, supplemented by legal, institutional, and public involvement curricula would likely bring strong private support.
+The proposed Center that embraces biology, hydrology, earth sciences, water quality, and engineering sciences, supplemented by legal, institutional, and public involvement curricula would likely bring strong private support.

-6.0 IMPLEMENTATION STRATEGY
+5. IMPLEMENTATION STRATEGY